jcwashington/Travelers-Weather-Dashboard/README.md

 ### About

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-The challenge here is to build a weather dashboard that will:
-- Run in the browser and feature dynamically updated HTML and CSS.
-- F*eature dynamically updated HTML and CSS powered by jQuery
+The challenge here is to build a weather dashboard that will eature dynamically updated HTML and CSS powered by jQuery

-View my finished application here: (placeholder for github page url)
+View my finished application here: https://jcwashington.github.io/Travelers-Weather-Dashboard/

 ## User Story